jollyjerr/knowledge/math/calculus/integration.md

 ## Initial Value Problems

-Sometimes you are provided with an initial value(s) so that the family of antiderivatives can be narrowed down to a single antiderivative.
+Sometimes you are provided with an initial value(s) so that the family of anti derivatives can be narrowed down to a single anti derivative.

 Find f(x) if f'(x) = cos(x) + sin(x) and f(0) = 5.